 This frustration boiled over into other subjects in school, and other critical areas of his life, like friendships and self-esteem.

 He saw what he wanted, but hadn’t the vaguest idea how to get it.
-He had all of the books, he could see the pictures, he just didn’t know how to decode the words.
+He had all of the books and see the pictures but he just didn’t know how to decode the words.

-My Aunt ran a boarding house, and Mr. Bowman was one of her boarders.
-I generally didn’t spend much time with or attention to any of my Aunt’s boarders, (Except one named ‘Rose,’ — that’s another story.) but Mr. Bowman and I shared an interest in Numismatics (Coin Collecting).
+My Aunt Eula ran a boarding house in Fieldale, VA, and Mr. Bowman was one of her boarders.
+I generally didn’t spend much time with or attention to any of my Aunt’s boarders, (Except for Two: ‘Helen and Rose, — but that’s another story.) but Mr. Bowman and I shared an interest in Numismatics (Coin Collecting).